ha7ilm/csdr/README.md

 ## [sdr.js] (#sdr.js)

 *sdr.js* is *libcsdr* compiled to JavaScript code with *Emscripten*.
 Nowadays JavaScript runs quite fast in browsers, as all major browser vendors included JavaScript JIT machines into their product.
-You can find a <a href="https://kripken.github.io/mloc_emscripten_talk/cppcon.html">great introductory slideshow here</a> about *Emscripten*.
+You can find a <a href="https://kripken.github.io/mloc_emscripten_talk/cppcon.html">great introductory slideshow here</a> on the concept behind *Emscripten* and *asm.js*.

 The purpose of *sdr.js* is to make SDR DSP processing available in the web browser.
 However, it is not easy to use in production yet.
 By now, only those functions have wrappers that the front-end of OpenWebRX uses.

-To compile *sdr.js*, you will need <a href="http://emscripten.org/">emscripten</a>.
-(It turns out that *emscripten* is already included in Ubuntu repositories.)
+To compile *sdr.js*, first get <a href="http://emscripten.org/">Emscripten</a>.
+(It turns out that there is an *emscripten* package in Ubuntu repositories.)

 To install and build dependencies (for now, only FFTW3):